 - Add the remaining 1 tablespoon oil to the skillet.
 Add the cabbage and carrots.
 Cook for 2 minutes, stirring occasionally, until the cabbage is just starting to wilt.

-- Add the soy sauce and spice mixture.
+- Add the soy sauce mixture and spice mixture.
 Cover the skillet and cook over high heat for one minute, until the cabbage is completely wilted but isn’t mushy.

 - Uncover, and stir in the green onion, cilantro, and reserved chicken.
 Let cook 30 additional seconds.
 The cabbage should be crisp tender (if it’s not, cook it a bit longer).
 Serve hot with rice or noodles and an extra dash of soy sauce as desired.